WHO WE ARE:

 Our other major focus is terrorism.
 By this we mean violence perpetrated by rogue regimes and national or transnational organizations, for religious and/or political reasons.
 Ultimately, the most dangerous threat to our national security is the potential of these groups to unleash nuclear holocaust; something we must prevent at all costs.
 Here lies a common interest we share not only with our allies, but also Great Powers Russia and China.

 Terrorist groups include, but are not limited to what we call the double-headed Hydra of Sunni and Shiite Islamic terrorism.
 One head mainly includes ISIS, Al Qaeda and their networks of affiliates.
 The other is terrorist state Iran and its proxies, Hezbollah, Hamas and Houthis.
 They are active in rogue states Afghanistan, Iraq, Syria, Libya, Somalia, South Yemen, Chechnya and others.
 All of these, despite NATO interventions in some cases, are facing war or civil war, instability, ethnic strife and growing terrorism.

 This is a lively site and we add to it almost daily, sometimes with important news items, also by publishing debates.
 Politically independent and bipartisan, we strive to present different points of view despite our own opinions on various issues.
 We also feature a holocaust-genocide section.
 Having both had relatives who died in the holocaust, we seek to remind ourselves and our readers of past catastrophes and the dangers of WMD that we face daily.

 The principles of this site are internationally known scholar Dr. Jiri Valenta, and his wife and partner, Leni Friedman Valenta.
-The author/editor of numerous books including the renowned, Soviet Intervention in Czechoslovakia, 1968, Dr. Valenta is a long standing member of America's foremost foreign policy think tank, the Council on Foreign Relations.
+The author/editor of numerous books including the renowned, Soviet Intervention in Czechoslovakia, 1968; Anatomy of a Decision, Dr. Valenta is a long standing member of America's foremost foreign policy think tank, the Council on Foreign Relations.
 He is also the recipient of the Jan Masaryk medal from Czech Republic for furthering ties between Czech Republic and the USA.
 The recipient of numerous distinguished fellowships and grants, he is an internationally known scholar anod educator and the author/editor of numerous books